haesleinhuepf/BioImageAnalysisNotebooks/docs/27_cell_classification/readme.md

 # Cell classification

-For classifying object such as cells and nuclei, a common procedure is to use feature extraction and afterwards machine learning algorithms such as Random Forest Classifiers for differentiating objects.
+For classifying objects such as cells and nuclei, a common procedure is to use feature extraction and afterwards machine learning algorithms such as Random Forest Classifiers for differentiating objects.

 ## Installation of required libraries